codingfuns/xdja/README.md

-# xdja
+# funny
 A light tool to generate projects in an easy way.

 # Installation
 ```
-npm install xdja-cli -g
+npm install funny-cli -g
 ```

 ```

 # Usage
-Open your terminal and type `xdja` or `xdja -h` , you'll see the help infomation below:
+Open your terminal and type `funny` or `funny -h` , you'll see the help infomation below:
 ```
-  Usage: xdja <command>
+  Usage: funny <command>

   Commands:

     add|a      Add a new template
     list|l     List all the templates
-    init|i     Generate a new project
+    init|i     Create a new project
-    delete|d   Delete a template
+    delete|d   Delete template

   Options: